sos-program/Approved-WSP-Statuses/DATA/README.md

 # Data fields in CU_Data.csv

+### CU_Data.csv is the main data file that is updated annually in order to update statuses.

 | Variable Name | Description |
 |--- | --- |
 | CU_ID | Unique and standardized identifier for each Pacific salmon Conservation Unit (CU)  |